Public Records & Services in Sheldon

 Frequently Asked Questions

 To register to vote in Sheldon, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Beaufort County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
-For local municipal elections in Sheldon, contact the Beaufort County Clerk's office for schedules and ballot information.
+For local county and state elections (Sheldon is an unincorporated community in Beaufort County and does not hold municipal elections), contact the Beaufort County Clerk's office for schedules and ballot information.

 Property records for Sheldon, South Carolina are maintained by the Beaufort County Assessor's Office and the Beaufort County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Beaufort County, including parcels in Sheldon.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Beaufort County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Beaufort County offices at the county courthouse.
 The Beaufort County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sheldon, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Beaufort County Clerk's office issues marriage licenses and maintains marriage records for Beaufort County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.